PSYC 815 Advanced Research: Quantitative Research & Analysis

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a discussion thread in response to the provided prompt for each discussion.
 Each discussion thread must respond and fully address the prompt, demonstrate course-related knowledge, and include at least the required scholarly sources, not including the course text and/or Bible (unless otherwise specified).
 Discussions format for this course include video presentations following the guidelines in the instructions.
 In addition to the discussion thread, the student is required to reply to 2 other classmates’ discussion threads.
 Each discussion reply must be at least 300 words and must provide a critical analysis and substantive feedback.
 (CLOs: A, B, C, D, E, F)

 Note that the topic you choose for this course does not have to be what you plan to research in your dissertation (though it can be related if you so choose).
 This course is about learning the process and analysis, and is not directly a part of your dissertation development.
-(CLOs: B, D, E)
+(CLOs: B, D, E, F)

 Research Paper: Literature Review and Problem Statement Assignment